Lemon-m/Bilard-SFML/README.md

 ## ⚠️ Known Issues

-- Collision sounds during the bool preak in the beginning, because of multiple collision sounds being played at once
+- Collision sounds stacking during the bool preak in the beginning, resulting in a really loud collision sound.
-- Multiple collision sounds sometimes playing during one collision resulting in a really loud collision sound.
+- Multiple collision sounds sometimes playing during one collision, resulting in a really loud collision sound.

 ## ✅ Requirements
 - C++17